distributed-system-analysis/pbench/docs/Server/API/V1/relay.md

 ## Response body

-The `application/json` response body consists of a JSON object giving a detailed message on success or failure:
+The `application/json` response body consists of a JSON object containing a `message` field.
+On failure this will describe the nature of the problem and in some cases an `errors` array will provide details for cases where multiple problems can occur.

 ```json
 {